SAP-archive/cloud-sample-spaceflight/README.md

 ## Data Model

-The data model used by all these sessions is described [here](dataModel.md).
+The data model used by all these sessions is described [here](./docs/dataModel.md).
 Please read this description in order to gain a correct understanding how to use the data model.

+## Core Data Services (CDS) Build Tool

+A brief overview of the default behaviour of the CDS Build Tool given [here](./docs/cdsCompile.md).

 ## License